Drum memory

 Drum memory was a magnetic data storage device invented by Gustav Tauschek in 1932 in Austria.
 Drums were widely used in the 1950s and into the 1960s as computer memory.

 Many early computers, called drum computers or drum machines, used drum memory as the main working memory of the computer.
-Some drums were also used as secondary storage as for example various IBM drum storage drives.
+Some drums were also used as secondary storage as for example various IBM drum storage drives, and the UNIVAC Flying head and FASTRAND series of drums.

 Drums were displaced as primary computer memory by magnetic core memory, which offered a better balance of size, speed, cost, reliability and potential for further improvements.
-Drums in turn were replaced by hard disk drives for secondary storage, which were both less expensive and offered denser storage.
+Drums were then replaced by hard disk drives for secondary storage, which were both less expensive and offered denser storage.
 The manufacturing of drums ceased in the 1970s.

 Technical design

 A drum memory or drum storage unit contained a large metal cylinder, coated on the outside surface with a ferromagnetic recording material.
 It could be considered the precursor to the hard disk drive (HDD), but in the form of a drum (cylinder) rather than a flat disk.
 In most designs, one or more rows of fixed read-write heads ran along the long axis of the drum, one for each track.
 The drum's controller simply selected the proper head and waited for the data to appear under it as the drum turned (rotational latency).
 Not all drum units were designed with each track having its own head.
-Some, such as the English Electric DEUCE drum and the UNIVAC FASTRAND had multiple heads moving a short distance on the drum in contrast to modern HDDs, which have one head per platter surface.
+Some, such as the English Electric DEUCE drum and the UNIVAC FASTRAND had multiple heads moving a short distance on the drum.
+In comparison modern HDDs have one head per platter surface, which move together.

+In November 1953 Glenn E. Hagen of Logistics Research, Inc. published a paper disclosing "air floating" of magnetic heads in an experimental sheet metal drum.
+A US patent filed in January 1954 by Heard Baumeister of IBM disclosed a "spring loaded and air supported shoe for poising a magnetic head above a rapidly rotating magnetic drum."
+Flying heads became standard in drums and hard disk drives.

 Magnetic drum units used as primary memory were addressed by word.
 Drum units used as secondary storage were addressed by block.
 Several modes of block addressing were possible, depending on the device.